facelessuser/pymdown-extensions/docs/src/markdown/extensions/snippets.md

 URL snippet support was introduced in 9.5.
 ///

+## Dedent Subsections

+/// new | New 9.10
+///

+/// warning | Experimental
+///

+By default, when a subsection is extracted from a file via the [section notation](#snippet-sections) or the [lines notation](#snippet-lines), the content is inserted exactly how it is extracted.
+Unfortunately, sometimes you are extracting an indented chunk, and you do not intend for that chunk to be indented.

+`dedent_subsections` is a recent option that has been added to see if it alleviates the issue.
+When specifying a subsection of a file to insert as a snippet, via "sections" or "lines", that content will have all common leading whitespace removed from every line in text.

+Depending on how the feature is received, it may be made the default in the future.

 ## Auto-Append Snippets

 Snippets is designed as a general way to target a file and inject it into a given Markdown file, but some times,